-At least once a year I set myself a physical challenge I know will push me to my limits.
+At least once a year I set myself a physical challenge that I know will push me to my limits.
 Very big distance in single days, big distances over multiple days, or long days moving hard and fast, are all factors in my choices.

 For me these annual challenges help keep me focused and help to maintain a reasonably high level of fitness so I can undertake my big annual hikes.
 In many cases I choose hikes I know well.
 In some cases I will pick hikes that I don’t know which relies on me doing some in-depth research as well as making some assumptions when available and/or up-to-date information is limited.
-The problem with assuming is you don’t always get it right and as they saying goes, if you assume you can end up making an ‘ass’ out of ‘u’ and ‘me’.
+The problem with assuming is you don’t always get it right and as the saying goes, if you assume you can end up making an ‘ass’ out of ‘u’ and ‘me’.

 To provide some context to this article, over the 2019 Easter break I undertook a three day, 112 km walk from Kiandra to Tharwa.
 This hike forms the northern-most section of the Australian Alps Walking Track.
-Now this condensed timeframe is extreme by most peoples’ standards but well within my capabilities – it was less than what I had done before so I thought, how hard can this be?
+Now this condensed timeframe is extreme by most peoples’ standards but was well within my capabilities at the time – it was less than what I had done before so I thought, how hard can this be?
 I even have an extra day up myself sleeve just in case.